-Respond with the opposing team's name-such as KELLY'S DINERand press RETURN (or ENTER if function, and it ignores the you have an IBM or TI).
+Respond with the opposing team's name-such as KELLY'S DINER-and press RETURN (or ENTER if you have an IBM or TI).
 The next prompt asks:

 ENTER YOUR SCORE AND THEIR SCORE (SEPARATED BY A COMMA):

 For instance, if your team lost by a score of 9 to 5, you'd type 5,9 and press RETURN.